Vacation savings from Orlando Informer!Save with Orlando Informer!X

 A family suite cabana, meanwhile, holds up to 16 people and will automatically grant you a large stand-alone building.
 Pricing here starts at $299.99 and can reach at least $599.99.

-Here’s a handy secret, however, for getting a nice little discount off of the cabanas: should one become available later on in the afternoon (when the previous occupants decide to leave the park earlier in the day), Universal will offer it to you with 30% off.
+Here’s a handy secret, however, for getting a nice little discount off of the cabanas: should one become available later on in the afternoon (when the previous occupants decide to leave the park earlier in the day), Universal will offer it to you at 30% off.
 It’s a bit of a gamble to see if a unit becomes available on the day of your visit, but it’s a nice reward, nonetheless, if you and your family are willing to take the risk.
 (Are you worried that the previous renters will want to come back, after all, and snatch the cabana away from you?
 Don’t be, as they can’t – they sign a document when departing that definitively states they won’t be returning.)

 Another way to save on your visit to Volcano Bay is to purchase your tickets at a discounted rate through Orlando Informer!